Should Babies and Children Be Banned From Planes? Have Your Say.

-Flying with Children – The Case Against a Ban
+Flying with Kids – The Case Against a Ban

-For a lot of parents, banning kids from flying on planes is simply not feasible because situations can present themselves were traveling together as a family is a must.
+For a lot of parents, banning kids from flying on planes is simply not feasible because situations can present themselves were travelling together as a family is a must.

 Writer, Kelia Reynolds, explains that sometimes the distance involved in a family trip requires a family with young children to travel by plane.
 This is because there are times that families with children can’t choose to drive.